 We had the chance to speak to Signore Ciccateri to find out more about the genesis of the brand.
 Read the interview below!

 The Montecristo fragrance line: Deleggend, Blanc, Noir.
-Photo: Montecristo Deleggend.
+Photo courtesy of Montecristo Deleggend.

 The Count of Montecristo — in a bottle.